-Personnel records of state university employees pertaining to illness may be confidential. - Personnel records of employees of state university which pertain to illness, injury, disability, inability to perform a job task and sick leave are considered confidential under this section and not subject to release to the public, except by the consent or waiver of the particular employee.
+Such as personnel records of state university employees pertaining to illness, etc. - Personnel records of employees of state university which pertain to illness, injury, disability, inability to perform a job task and sick leave are considered confidential under this section and not subject to release to the public, except by the consent or waiver of the particular employee.
 State ex rel.
 Newsome v.
 Alarid, 90 N.M.
 790, 568 P.2d 1236 (1977).

-Medical history and employment history solicited from applicant's previous employer for 10-9-13 NMSA 1978 are not public records.
+And medical history and employment history solicited from applicant's previous employer for 10-9-13 NMSA 1978 are not public records.
 1968 Op.
 Att'y Gen. No. 68-110.